bigsk1/voice-chat-ai/README.md

 - Python 3.10
 - CUDA-enabled GPU
-- Ollama models or Openai API for chat
+- Ollama models or Openai API or xAI for chat
 - Local XTTS or Openai API or ElevenLabs API for speech
 - Microsoft C++ Build Tools on windows
 - Microphone